BCM-thresholds of non-principal ideals: Abstract

 \section{Abstract}

-Generalizing previous work of the first author, we introduce and study a characteristic free analog of the $F$-threshold for non-principal ideals.
-We show that this coincides with the classical $F$-threshold for weakly $F$-regular rings and that the set of $F$-thresholds coincides with the set of $F$-jumping numbers in a regular ring.
-We obtain results on $F$-thresholds of parameter ideals analogous to results of Huneke-\mustata-Takagi-Watanabe.
-Instead of taking ordinary powers of ideal, our definition uses fractional integral closure in an absolute integral closure of our ambient ring.
+Generalizing previous work of the first author, we introduce and study a characteristic free analog of the $F$-threshold for non-principal ideals, BCM-thresholds.
+We show that this coincides with the classical $F$-threshold for weakly $F$-regular rings and that the set of BCM-thresholds coincides with the set of BCM-jumping numbers in a complete local regular ring.
+We obtain results on $F$-thresholds of parameter ideals analogous to results of Huneke-\mustata-Takagi-Watanabe as well as a mixed characteristic version of one of their results on multiplicity.
+Instead of taking ordinary powers of an ideal, our definition uses fractional integral closure in an absolute integral closure of our ambient ring.